-(5) Provide documentation that procedures have been developed, and implemented including copies of the policies and procedure, to assure confidentiality of records pertaining to any individual who has been provided family violence prevention or treatment services by any program assisted under FVPSA (section 303(a)(2)(E)).
+- 5. A description of the services to be provided, how the applicant organization plans to use the grant funds to provide the direct services, to whom the services will be provided, and the expected results of the services. - 6.
+Documentation that procedures have been developed and implemented to assure the confidentiality of records pertaining to any individual provided family violence prevention or treatment services by any program assisted under FVPSA (section 303(a)(2)(E)). - 7.
+The Employee Identification Number (EIN) of the applicant organization submitting the application.